Adamya-Gupta/HomeServer-Guide/README.md

 ```

 >[!TIP]
->If the device you added is a server or remotely-accessed device, you may want to consider [disabling key expiry](https://tailscale.com/kb/1028/key-expiry) to prevent the need to periodically re-authenticate.
+>If the device you added is a server or remotely-accessed device, you may want to consider [`DISABLING KEY EXPIRY`](https://tailscale.com/kb/1028/key-expiry) to prevent the need to periodically re-authenticate.

 Reference Video: [HERE](https://youtu.be/sPdvyR7bLqI)